AdobeDocs/campaign-classic-learn.en/help/troubleshoot-adobe-campaign/ssl-pre-requisites.md

 ---
-title: Pre requisites for SSL certificates
+title: Prerequisites for SSL certificates
 description: Learn how to confirm the prerequisites when installing an SSL certificate.
 feature: Subdomains and Certificates
 role: Admin